 Your sister is watching a TV show that you think is silly.
-You want to tease her for watching it.
-You say:
+You say this to tease her for watching it.

 I can't believe you watch this stuff.
 It's so cheesy!